blakeblackshear/frigate/docs/docs/configuration/genai.md

 :::warning

-Using Ollama on CPU is not recommended, high inference times and a lack of support for multi-modal parallel requests will make using Generative AI impractical.
+Using Ollama on CPU is not recommended, high inference times make using Generative AI impractical.

 :::